Huntxr1/INSTAGRAM-MASS-REPORTER-/README.md

 - Offers various reporting reasons (spam, harassment, etc.).
 - Multi-threaded for faster execution.
 - Animated ASCII art for a sleek interface.
--

 ### Customization :

-👉 - ADD ACCOUNT FIRST 30 THEN IT WILL MASS REPORT TO THE SCAMMER .
+ - ADD ACCOUNT IN ACCOUNT.JSON THEN IT WILL MASS REPORT TO THE SCAMMER  .

-👉 - NEED TERMUX / PYDROID
+ - NEED TERMUX / PYDROID

 ### INSTALLATION
 ```